MizouziE/docs-seo-key-content/README.md

 ## How it works

 This tool takes a dictionary of terms that is curated by experts in SEO and specified for a particular industry and compares the terms given in that dictionary to data retrieved from your site and the sites of your competitors.
-It aims to help highlight where you may be falling short of missing out all together by comparison with your competitors and the search volumes for the keywords defined in the dictionary.
 {: style="text-align: justify"}

+It aims to help highlight where you may be falling short or missing out altogether through comparison with your competitors and the search volumes for the keywords defined in the dictionary.
+{: style="text-align: justify"}

-Using this comparison, it can produce a report which is taylored to your site and can be further filtered depending on which information you wish to extract from the large amount of data it is capable of producing.
+Using this comparison, it can produce a report which is tailored to your site, and can be further filtered depending on which information you wish to extract from the large amount of data it is capable of producing.
 {: style="text-align: justify"}

 The reports themselves are both visible online while using the tool and exportable as a `csv` file which can be viewed using any spreadsheet software like Excel.